-Due to the competency-based nature of accredited athletic training programs, prospective students may not transfer from another professional athletic training program.
-All applicants must meet the prerequisite requirements and complete the application process.
+Due to the competency-based nature of accredited athletic training programs, prospective students may transfer summer courses only (AT 5030, AT 5032, AT 5100, AT 5550) from another professional athletic training program if deemed possible by the program director, coordinator of clinical education, and graduate college.
+All applicants must meet the program prerequisite requirements and complete the application process.